-But if, like most folk, you’re resigned to there being only 28 grams in an ounce, it’s pretty simple from there on down.
+But if like most folks, you’re resigned to there being only 28 grams in an ounce, it’s pretty straightforward from there on down.
 A quarter is 7 grams.
 An eighth is 3.5 grams.
 And a “teenth” is about 1.75 grams!

-How Many Grams In An Ounce – An Explanation by Simon Moker
+How Many Grams In An Ounce Explain By Simon Moker

 We hope that we’ve been able to answer all your questions, if not, make sure to check out our visual guide to find out more about grams, eight ounces, quarter ounces, half ounces and ounces.